 But, unfortunately, what you do is not who you are.
 The statement that guides your organization’s decision-making isn’t enough to consolidate multiple team members under the same banner.

-One merger we witnessed this last year was between two organizations with very similar missions.
+One merger we witnessed was between two organizations with very similar missions.
 The two groups served similar audiences in the same geographic area.
 Some of their work overlapped with each other.
 From the perspective of a funder the organizations might have seemed at best complimentary and at worst redundant.

 The two organizations embarked on a process to merge together.
 Plans were created, strategies formulated, and names considered.